 If musk ox had a theme song, it would be Gloria Gaynor’s “I will survive” – they are one of the few hooved mammals to have made it through the Ice Age!
 Thanks to their long shaggy coats, musk ox can handle the harsh Arctic climate.
 Their love of lichen, moss, and roots sees them wander in herds across the tundra for food.

-There are 80,000-120,000 of these mammals across the Arctic, so spying a protected musk ox on an expedition in Greenland is a thrill.
+There are 80,000-120,000 of these Arctic animals, so spying a protected musk ox on an expedition in Greenland is a thrill.
 Witnessing their imposing size – both individually and as a pack – from across the tundra feels magical, stirring some long-buried instincts.
 While we won’t get close enough to sniff the musky scent that gave them their name, you’ll be at a safe distance to ponder why they are called ox when they are, in fact, more closely related to goats.

 Best time to see musk ox: August to September.